 During my visit it was Midsommar, and men and women were out in force collecting wildflowers during the morning before driving around the islands on tractors with their family laying out on a trailer behind them.
 From time to time, I'd pass a family picnicking on the grass with one girl wearing the flower crown.

 Borg is a tiny village or hamlet but home to Saint Knute's Chapel and Gråborg, one of the largest strongholds in the Nordics.
-First written about in 1371, the hamlet is more a working farmstead, a strange mixture of old and new with ancient stones, warped boards and more modern materials blended together.
+First written about in 1371, the hamlet is more a working farmstead, a strange mixture of old and new with ancient stones, warped boards and more modern materials blended.
 Even after all this time, they form a traditional Öland row village, cattle-sheds along the main village road.
 Since 1810, when the farmland was divided between two farmers, it has taken on its current appearance.

 A series of hikes can be taken from a short kilometre or two to see Gråborg and St. Knutes Chapel out to 25-kilometre walks around the local spots like Noah's Ark.